CanonicalLtd/maas-docs/src/en/manage-cli.md

 TODO:  Provide links to definitions of the entities (e.g. fabric, dynamic address range)
        Decide whether explicit examples are needed
        Decide whether foldouts should be used
-       Consider a way to explain how an API call is converted to a CLI command
+       Consider explaining how an API call is converted to a CLI command

 # Using the CLI